 We fear change, so we live in an inferior reality because we treasure the known above the unknown.

-So, stop fertilizing it.
-Combat fear with the only proven weapon that will bring it to ruin: enthroning faith.
+So, stop fertilizing your fears.
+Combat fear with the only proven practice that will bring it to ruin: enthroning faith.

 A hand belonging to a Father whose other hand is protecting you.